alexhaydock/zfs-on-wsl/README.md

 This repo is a quick and nasty script that automates:
 * Pulling Microsoft's latest WSL2 kernel code from their upstream
 * Pulling the latest OpenZFS code
-* Building the OpenZFS userspace modules against our kernel
+* Building the OpenZFS userspace utilities against our kernel
-* Installing the OpenZFS userspace modules
+* Installing the OpenZFS userspace utilities
 * Building the kernel, with ZFS as a statically built module, and support for USB Mass Storage Devices
 * Putting the kernel somewhere sensible on disk, for us to add it to our `.wslconfig`